circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ### Running A Build

 To run your build, navigate to your repo and run `circleci build`.

-The commands located under the `build` job are run.
-Only 2.0 jobs will be evaluated by the CLI because the CLI does not yet support Workflows.
+***Note:** The CLI does not yet support Workflows.
+If your config.yml uses Workflows and has a job named `build`, only that `build` job will run.
+If none of your Workflows jobs are named `build`, the CLI will not be able to run your project locally.*

 ### Troubleshooting Container Configurations Locally